2022 Kansas Lottery 150

 The 2022 Kansas Lottery 150 was the 17th stock car race of the 2022 ARCA Menards Series season, and the 22nd iteration of the event.
-The race was scheduled to held on Saturday, September 10, 2022, but due to inclement weather, the race would later be held on Sunday, September 11. in Kansas City, Kansas at Kansas Speedway, a 1.5-mile (2.4 km) permanent tri-oval shaped racetrack.
-The race was increased from 100 laps to 105 laps, due to a NASCAR overtime finish.
+The race was originally scheduled to be held on Saturday, September 10, 2022, but postponed due to inclement weather.
+The race was later held on Sunday, September 11, in Kansas City, Kansas, at Kansas Speedway, a 1.5-mile (2.4 km) permanent tri-oval shaped racetrack.
+The race distance was increased from 100 laps to 105 laps due to a NASCAR overtime finish.
 Corey Heim, driving for Venturini Motorsports, put on a dominating performance, leading nearly every lap for his ninth career ARCA Menards Series win, and his second of the season.
 To fill out the podium, Nick Sanchez, driving for Rev Racing, and Sammy Smith, driving for Kyle Busch Motorsports, would finish 2nd and 3rd, respectively.

 Background

 Kansas Speedway is a 1.5 mi tri-oval race track in the Village West area near Kansas City, Kansas, United States.
-It was built in 2001 and it currently hosts two annual NASCAR race weekends.
+It was built in 2001, and it currently hosts two annual NASCAR race weekends.
 The IndyCar Series also held races at the venue until 2011.
 The speedway is owned and operated by NASCAR.